When I had my pet chameleon he lived with me in his enclosure in the corner of my living room near my sofa.

 Overwatering can also cause this and is something to be extra vigilant about due to the amount of water used in a chameleon’s enclosure.
 Of course anything rotting will eventually cause smells and root rot is no exception.

-It is possible to save a plant from root rot but in the case of chameleon care I recommend throwing the plant out and buying a new one.
+It is possible to save a plant from root rot, but to avoid any concerns about possible impacts on your chameleons, I recommend throwing the plant out and buying a new one.

 This is because root rot is mainly caused by the roots being attacked by a fungal infection and this is the last thing you want in a chameleon’s enclosure.

-Chameleon poo, and it’s white urates along with it, don’t smell unless you put your nose right up to it… I haven’t tried this and I don’t recommend you do either!
-Many times I picked up chameleon poo that has completely dried out and I didn’t notice any smell.
+Chameleon poop, and its white urates along with it, don’t smell unless you put your nose right up to it… I haven’t tried this, and I don’t recommend you do either!
+Many times I picked up chameleon poo that has completely dried out, and I didn’t notice any smell.

 Don’t forget to check leaves too as poo often lands on them, particularly if like most chameleons yours uses more or less the same place when it goes to the toilet.